 Go/No-Go Task

-Description Subjects are required to respond to one stimulus (the "go" stimulus) and not to another (the "nogo" stimulus).
+Description This task measures response inhibition.
+Subjects are presented with multiple stimuli, and are required to respond to one stimulus (the "go" stimulus) and not to another (the "no-go" stimulus).
 The go stimulus is usually presented more frequently than the no-go stimulus, resulting in a prepotency to respond on all trials.

 Identified Description

-The go/no-go task putatively measures response inhibition, a core construct in cognitive control and self-regulation.
-The go/no-go task requires subjects to respond to certain stimuli, the go stimuli (e.g., a circle), but not others, the no-go stimuli (e.g., a square).
-When the probability of the go and no-go stimuli are similar, there are very few commission errors on no-go trials, as subjects putatively treat the task as a simple choice between two alternatives, much like the choice RT task (Wessel, 2017).
-However, the probability of a go stimulus is often higher than the probability of a no-go stimulus, which results in putative “prepotency” to respond (i.e., a strong, perhaps automatic tendency towards responding).
-Therefore, when the infrequent no-go stimuli occur, subjects must overcome this prepotency to respond, which putatively involves response inhibition.
-The main dependent measure in go/no-go tasks are commission error rate on no-go trials; fewer errors signifies better response inhibition that is able to overcome the prepotency to respond.
+The go/no-go task measures response inhibition, a core construct in cognitive control and self-regulation.
+The go/no-go task requires subjects to respond to certain stimuli, the “go” stimuli (e.g., a circle), but not to others, the “no-go” stimuli (e.g., a square).
+When the probability of the “go” and “no-go” stimuli are similar, there are very few commission errors on “no-go” trials, as subjects treat the task as a simple choice between two alternatives, much like the choice reaction time task (Wessel, 2017).
+However, the probability of a “go” stimulus is often higher than the probability of a “no-go” stimulus, which results in prepotency to respond (i.e., a strong, perhaps automatic tendency towards responding).
+Therefore, when the infrequent “no-go” stimuli occur, subjects must inhibit this prepotency to respond.
+The main dependent measure in go/no-go tasks is the commission error rate on “no-go” trials; fewer errors signifies better response inhibition.